RazaChohan/brain-train-backend/README.md

 ```

 #### Data Schema:
 - The following image shows the Database schema used in this solution.
-Score table is removed and denormalized into session table.
+Score table is denormalized into sessions table.

 ![schema](https://raw.githubusercontent.com/RazaChohan/brain-train-backend/master/schema.png)